rschifflin/networking/gudp/README.md

 Whenever the producer on the daemon thread sees a final status, it will be responsible for notifying _all_ consumers once again (AFTER acquiring the read buffer lock!!), even if the read condition does not hold.
 Thus, consumers attempting to read must actually check two conditions:
 - There are reads available (count > 0) *OR*
-- The connection is finished.
+- The connection is finished according to the status atomic.

 Note: Although the producer will acquire the read buffer lock before signalling to the consumers a final status (aka no more reads will be coming), in general consumers are _NOT_ restricted by the read buffer mutex when setting the status flags themselves.
 This is allowed due to an invariant which *must hold*: